YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 ### Note for Large Genomes (e.g., Wheat):

-For large genomes like wheat, using the default `tabix` indexing may not be sufficient.
-In such cases, use the `-C` option to create a CSI index that supports large reference genomes:
+For large genomes like wheat, using the default `tabix` indexing without the `-C` option may result in an error due to file size limitations.
+In such cases, it is necessary to use the `-C` option, which generates a `.csi` index that supports large reference genomes:

 ```bash
 tabix -C -f -p vcf output_directory/30_vcf/mutmap.vcf.gz
 ```

-This ensures compatibility with large genomes and allows for efficient access to the data.
+This `.csi` index is suitable for handling large genomes that exceed the size limitations of standard `.tbi` indexes.

 ---

 ## Step 7: SNP Filtering, SNP Index Calculation, and Visualization with MutPlot

-**Description**:\
+**Description**:
 MutPlot is used to filter SNPs, calculate SNP indices, and visualize the results.
 It helps identify significant SNPs and their impact on the genome, producing various files that assist in analyzing and visualizing the data.

 **Usage**: